IngmarBitter/defenders/md/LastThings/AfterDeath.md

 * There will be *a new heavens* and *a new earth* with a *new Jerusalem* for believers to live in harmoniously with each other and in the presence of God.
 * Even animals will change to be in harmony, with carnivore animals becoming vegetarian.

+### Zechariah 2:4-5  Jerusalem without walls but with God
+!!!
+    4 and [the angel] said to him, “Run, say to this young man: Jerusalem will be inhabited as villages without walls, because of the multitude of men and animals in her.
+5 And I will be like a wall of fire all around her, says the Lord, and I will be as glory in her midst.”

+* Jerusalem will have so many people that it will exceed its current geographical limits and not have walls.
+* Jerusalem will be protected through the presence of God in it.
+* There is no context indicating that this is before or after judgment day
+* A quick review of interpretations of this passage regarding timing, done by GPT-4 provided these reasonable alternatives:

+  * The timing of the fulfillment of Zechariah 2:4-5 can be a matter of debate among scholars and theologians.
+There are generally three main views on the timing of this prophecy:

+    * (1) Past fulfillment: Some argue that the prophecy was fulfilled during the post-exilic period after the return of the Jewish exiles from Babylon, around the time when Zechariah was prophesying (6th century BCE).
+According to this interpretation, the vision of a city without walls symbolized the expansion and growth of Jerusalem in that time period.

+    * (2) Future fulfillment before Jesus's return: Another interpretation suggests that the prophecy refers to a future Messianic age that will occur before the Second Coming of Jesus.
+In this view, the prophecy describes a time of peace, prosperity, and divine protection for God's people before the end times events.
+This interpretation often connects the prophecy to the broader inclusion of Gentiles in God's plan of salvation and the expansion of the people of God beyond the boundaries of ethnic Israel.

+    * (3) Future fulfillment after Jesus's return: Some interpreters believe that the fulfillment of Zechariah 2:4-5 will take place after the Second Coming of Jesus and the establishment of the New Jerusalem.
+This view posits that the prophecy is ultimately fulfilled in the eternal state, when God's people dwell in the New Jerusalem described in Revelation 21.
+In this case, the wall of fire around the city and God's presence as its glory within could be seen as symbolic of the divine protection and presence that will characterize the New Jerusalem.

+  * As with many biblical prophecies, the timing of the fulfillment of Zechariah 2:4-5 is subject to different interpretations and can be influenced by one's theological perspectives and traditions.
+It is important to engage with the text, its historical context, and the broader biblical narrative when considering the timing of the prophecy's fulfillment.

 ### Revelation 21  New Heavens and New Earth with the New Jerusalem
 !!!
-    21 Then I saw **“a new heaven and a new earth**.”
+    1 Then I saw **“a new heaven and a new earth**.”
 For the first heaven and the first earth had passed away, and there was no more sea.
 2 I, John, saw the Holy City, **the New Jerusalem**, coming down out of heaven from God, prepared as a bride adorned for her husband.
 3 And I heard a loud voice from heaven, saying, “Look! **The tabernacle of God** is with men, and He will dwell with them**.
 They shall be His people, and God Himself will be with them and be their God.
 4 ‘**God shall wipe away all tears from their eyes.
 There shall be no more death**.’ **Neither shall there be any more sorrow nor crying nor pain**, for the former things have passed away.”

 * There will be *a new heavens* and *a new earth* with a *new Jerusalem* for believers to live in the presence of God without pain and even without death.
 * This sounds quite concrete, not metaphorical.

+### Revelation 21  New Heavens and New Earth with the New Jerusalem
+!!!
+    1 Then I
 !!!
     5 He who was seated on the throne said, “Look!
 I am making all things new.”
 Then He said to me, “Write, for these words are faithful and true.”